Causes of gender incongruence: Blanchard's typology

 In the 1980s and 1990s, sexologist Ray Blanchard developed a taxonomy of male-to-female transsexualism built upon the work of his colleague Kurt Freund, which argues that trans women have one of two primary causes of gender dysphoria.
 Blanchard theorized that "homosexual transsexuals" (a taxonomic category referring to trans women attracted to men) are attracted to men and develop gender dysphoria typically during childhood, and characterizes them as displaying overt and obvious femininity since childhood; he characterizes "non-homosexual transsexuals" (trans women who are sexually attracted to women) as developing gender dysphoria primarily due to autogynephilia (sexual arousal by the thought or image of themselves as a woman), and as attracted to women, attracted to both women and men (Blanchard calls this "pseudo-bisexuality", believing attraction to males to be not genuine, but part of the performance of an autogynephilic sexual fantasy), or asexual.

-Blanchard's theory has received support from J. Michael Bailey, Anne Lawrence, James Cantor, and others who argue that there are significant differences between the two groups, including sexuality, age of transition, ethnicity, IQ, fetishism, and quality of adjustment.
-However, the theory has been criticized in papers from Veale, Nuttbrock, Moser, and others who argue that it is poorly representative of trans women and non-instructive, and that the experiments behind it are poorly controlled and/or contradicted by other data.
-A 2009 study by Charles Moser of 29 cisgender women in the healthcare field based on Blanchard's methods for identifying autogynephilia found that 93% of respondents qualified as autogynephiles based on their own responses.
-Moser's study was later criticized by Anne Lawrence, who argued that his scales differed significantly from Blanchard's, and that his questions "do not adequately assess the essential element of autogynephilia—sexual arousal simply to the thought of being a female."
-Moser responded that Lawrence had made multiple errors by comparing the wrong items.
+Blanchard's theory has received support from J. Michael Bailey, Anne Lawrence, and James Cantor.
+Blanchard argued that there are significant differences between the two groups, including sexuality, age of transition, ethnicity, IQ, fetishism, and quality of adjustment.

+Blanchard's typology has been criticized in papers from Veale, Nuttbrock, Moser, and others who argue that it is poorly representative of trans women and non-instructive, and that the experiments behind it are poorly controlled and/or contradicted by other data.
+Charles Moser conducted a survey of 29 cisgender women in the healthcare field based on Blanchard's methods for identifying autogynephilia, found that 93% of respondents qualified as autogynephiles based on their own responses.
+Anne Lawrence criticized the methodology of Mosers survey.